FG vows to end multiple taxation on roads

-In a bid to promote free movement of goods within the country, the Minister of Transport, Mu’azu Sambo, has announced that the government is working to remove multiple taxation on roads.
+In a bid to promote free movement of goods within the country, the Minister of Transport, Mu’azu Sambo, has announced that the government was working to remove multiple taxation on roads.

-He spoke at the 10th National Delegates Conference of the Road Transport Employers Association of Nigeria (RTEAN) in Abuja on Tuesday.
+He spoke at the 10th National Delegates Conference of the Road Transport Employers Association of Nigeria, RTEAN, yesterday in Abuja.

 The event was a platform for stakeholders in the transportation industry to discuss critical issues affecting the sector.